Greif (NYSE:GEF) Trading Up 5.9%

-Greif (NYSE:GEF) last announced its quarterly earnings data on Tuesday, December 8th.
-The industrial products company reported $0.78 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.72 by $0.06.
-The firm had revenue of $1.16 billion during the quarter, compared to analyst estimates of $1.17 billion.
-Greif had a net margin of 2.41% and a return on equity of 16.08%.
-The business’s quarterly revenue was down 5.7% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.24 EPS.
-As a group, sell-side analysts predict that Greif, Inc. will post 3.51 earnings per share for the current fiscal year.
+Greif (NYSE:GEF) last released its quarterly earnings data on Tuesday, December 8th.
+The industrial products company reported $0.78 earnings per share for the quarter, beating analysts’ consensus estimates of $0.72 by $0.06.
+Greif had a return on equity of 16.08% and a net margin of 2.41%.
+The company had revenue of $1.16 billion for the quarter, compared to the consensus estimate of $1.17 billion.
+During the same period in the previous year, the business earned $1.24 earnings per share.
+The company’s quarterly revenue was down 5.7% on a year-over-year basis.
+Equities research analysts expect that Greif, Inc. will post 3.51 EPS for the current year.

 The company also recently declared a quarterly dividend, which was paid on Friday, January 1st.
 Investors of record on Friday, December 18th were paid a dividend of $0.44 per share.
+This represents a $1.76 annualized dividend and a yield of 3.45%.
 The ex-dividend date was Thursday, December 17th.
-This represents a $1.76 annualized dividend and a yield of 3.45%.
-Greif’s dividend payout ratio is 54.66%.
+Greif’s dividend payout ratio (DPR) is 54.66%.

-In other Greif news, CFO Lawrence A. Hilsheimer bought 4,750 shares of Greif stock in a transaction that occurred on Monday, December 28th.
-The shares were purchased at an average cost of $49.70 per share, for a total transaction of $236,075.00.
-Following the completion of the transaction, the chief financial officer now owns 94,894 shares of the company’s stock, valued at approximately $4,716,231.80.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Lawrence A. Hilsheimer bought 6,000 shares of the stock in a transaction dated Wednesday, December 23rd.
-The stock was bought at an average price of $49.18 per share, with a total value of $295,080.00.
-Following the purchase, the chief financial officer now owns 104,894 shares of the company’s stock, valued at approximately $5,158,686.92.
+In other news, CFO Lawrence A. Hilsheimer purchased 5,000 shares of the company’s stock in a transaction that occurred on Monday, December 21st.
+The shares were purchased at an average price of $47.74 per share, with a total value of $238,700.00.
+Following the purchase, the chief financial officer now directly owns 116,394 shares of the company’s stock, valued at approximately $5,556,649.56.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CFO Lawrence A. Hilsheimer bought 6,000 shares of the firm’s stock in a transaction on Wednesday, December 23rd.
+The stock was acquired at an average cost of $49.18 per share, with a total value of $295,080.00.
+Following the completion of the transaction, the chief financial officer now directly owns 104,894 shares of the company’s stock, valued at $5,158,686.92.
 The disclosure for this purchase can be found here.
-Insiders have purchased a total of 25,450 shares of company stock valued at $1,266,545 over the last three months.
-Corporate insiders own 13.57% of the company’s stock.
+Insiders purchased a total of 25,450 shares of company stock worth $1,266,545 over the last quarter.
+13.57% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently modified their holdings of the stock.
-AQR Capital Management LLC grew its stake in Greif by 2,989.6% in the 3rd quarter.
-AQR Capital Management LLC now owns 512,961 shares of the industrial products company’s stock valued at $18,574,000 after acquiring an additional 496,358 shares during the period.
-Peregrine Capital Management LLC bought a new position in shares of Greif in the third quarter worth about $6,225,000.
-Matarin Capital Management LLC purchased a new position in shares of Greif during the 3rd quarter valued at about $3,113,000.
-Teacher Retirement System of Texas purchased a new stake in Greif in the third quarter valued at approximately $1,246,000.
-Finally, Measured Wealth Private Client Group LLC purchased a new position in shares of Greif during the 3rd quarter worth approximately $1,058,000.
-Institutional investors own 43.35% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+AQR Capital Management LLC raised its stake in Greif by 2,989.6% in the 3rd quarter.
+AQR Capital Management LLC now owns 512,961 shares of the industrial products company’s stock worth $18,574,000 after acquiring an additional 496,358 shares during the last quarter.
+Peregrine Capital Management LLC acquired a new stake in shares of Greif during the 3rd quarter worth about $6,225,000.
+Matarin Capital Management LLC acquired a new stake in shares of Greif in the third quarter valued at approximately $3,113,000.
+Teacher Retirement System of Texas bought a new stake in Greif in the third quarter valued at approximately $1,246,000.
+Finally, Measured Wealth Private Client Group LLC purchased a new stake in Greif in the 3rd quarter valued at $1,058,000.
+43.35% of the stock is currently owned by institutional investors.

 About Greif (NYSE:GEF)